 Thinking back, I see that I had no knowledge about my impact and about how a circular way of living would improve my wardrobe and my economies.

-Slowly, the fashion industry shows some interest in adopting a circular economy, but for some us this is still a fuzzy concept.
-Seeing brands encouraging us to repair our clothes, taking care of them or recycle them?
+Slowly, the fashion industry shows some interest in adopting a circular economy, but for some of us, this is still a fuzzy concept.
+Seeing brands encouraging us to repair our clothes, take care of them or recycle them?
 That sounds like a bad business.
 But, it’s actually a model, that we are going to see more and more in the future.

 A brand that applies this strategy is Finisterre.
 Finisterre was born in 2003 in a flat, selling fleeces.
 The brand grew slowly and steadily and now it designs functional and sustainable clothes for the people in love with the sea.
 The product director of Finisterre, Deborah Luffman, talked during the Pure London event about her journey to sustainable sourcing and circular design.